Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/file-permissions-faq.md

 ## Learn More about File Permissions

 Welcome!
-Read on to get answers to your questions about content and boards.
+Read on to get answers to your questions about files permissions.

 ### How is file security granted in Slingshot?